 - Can it be reversed?

 - Does this hospital have a liver transplant unit?

-- Should I be transferred to a hospital that performs liver transplants?
+- Should I transfer to a hospital that performs liver transplants?

 - Goldberg E, et al. Acute liver failure in adults: Etiology, clinical manifestations and diagnosis. http://www.uptodate.com/home.
 Accessed March 31, 2014.

 - Goldberg E, et al. Acute liver failure in adults: Management and prognosis. http://www.uptodate.com/home.
 Accessed March 31, 2014.

 - An introduction to liver care.
 American Liver Foundation. http://www.liverfoundation.org/education/downloads/.
 Accessed March 31, 2014.